Mounting cloud object storage on Azure Databricks

 Important

 Mounts are a legacy access pattern.
 Databricks recommends using Unity Catalog for managing all data access.
-See Connect to cloud object storage using Unity Catalog.
+See Connect to cloud object storage and services using Unity Catalog.

 Azure Databricks enables users to mount cloud object storage to the Databricks File System (DBFS) to simplify data access patterns for users that are unfamiliar with cloud concepts.
 Mounted data does not work with Unity Catalog, and Databricks recommends migrating away from using mounts and instead managing data governance with Unity Catalog.